TitiGil/JAVA/README.md

-All the java project will store in this part
+All  java projects will store in this part